ALingqing/Metro-Forked/README_en.md

 ![bstats](https://bstats.org/signatures/bukkit/Metro.svg)

-## Overview
+##概述

 Metro is a transit system plugin inspired by the Niú nǎn xiǎo zhèn server, allowing administrators to create automated metro line networks and provide players with a convenient riding experience.

-This fork (Metro-Forked) adds significant enhancements to the original [CubeX-MC/Metro](https://github.com/CubeX-MC/Metro) while maintaining compatibility with MC 1.16.5+ and Java 8+ servers.
+This fork (Metro-Forked) Developed and maintained by A-Qing and others adds significant enhancements to the original [CubeX-MC/Metro](https://github.com/CubeX-MC/Metro) while maintaining compatibility with MC 1.16.5+ and Java 8+ servers.

 ### New Features